 The following figure shows how one rack can be used to host two different WLDs, the Mgmt WLD and one tenant WLD.
-A tenant WLD can consist of one or more VxRail clusters; this will be discussed later.
+A tenant WLD can consist of one or more VxRail clusters, as discussed later in this guide.

 A single WLD can stretch across multiple adjacent racks.
-For example, a tenant WLD that has more VxRail nodes than a single rack can support, or the need for redundancy might require stretching across multiple adjacent racks, as shown in the following figure.
+For example, a tenant WLD that has more VxRail nodes than a single rack can support or that needs redundancy might have to be stretched across multiple adjacent racks, as shown in the following figure: